luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **3 October** Bismarck, worried about Wilhelm's reaction to his 'iron and blood' speech, wrote a long letter blaming false reporting of his speech for the tumult.
 The King was in Baden for his wife's birthday, therefore amid many enemies of Bismarck.

-## 3 October Evening (OP): He had dinner with Schlözer who recorded: 'We drank a lot of champagne which loosened even more his naturally loose tongue.
+**3 October** Evening (OP): He had dinner with Schlözer who recorded: 'We drank a lot of champagne which loosened even more his naturally loose tongue.
 He exulted about pulling the wool over everyone's eyes.
 Partly by himself and partly through others he is seeking to get the king to concede the two-year service period.
 In the House of Lords he paints the reaction he plans in colours so black that ... the lords are becoming anxious...
 [In the Landtag] he appears at one moment very unbending but in the next hints at his desire to mediate.
 Finally, he intends to make the German cabinets believe that the king is hard put to restrain the Cavourism of his new prime minister.'
-(Steinberg says this was 'two days later' after his meeting with the King, but a) OP says 3rd and OP is much more reliable, b) the date JS gives in a footnote is not 'two days' after the 4th

-but the 3rd.
+(Steinberg says this was 'two days later' after his meeting with the King, but a) OP says 3rd and OP is much more reliable, b) the date JS gives in a footnote is not 'two days' after the 4th but the 3rd.
 JS adds: Schlözer made one indiscreet comment too many in Berlin about his chats with Bismarck and found himself transferred to Rome, on which he commented: 'Tannhauser, end of Act II.
 Otto sings, “To Rome, thou sinner.”)

-**4 October** He went to meet Wilhelm's train 50 miles south of Berlin.
-The station (Jüterbog) was being built and he sat on an upturned wheelbarrow left by the workers waiting for the train to arrive.
+**4 October He went to meet Wilhelm's train 50 miles south of Berlin.** The station (Jüterbog) was being built and he sat on an upturned wheelbarrow left by the workers waiting for the train to arrive.
 He found the King travelling alone in a carriage, depressed.
 A famous scene...

 '[I] waited for him in the still unfinished railway station filled with third-class travellers, seated in the dark on an overturned wheelbarrow...
 My object in going to meet him was to counteract the probable effect press criticisms...
 The after-effects of his discussions with his wife was an obvious depression, and when I begged permission to narrate the events which had occurred during his absence, he interrupted me with the words: “I can perfectly well see where all this will end.
 Over there in front of the Opera house under my window, they will cut off your head, and mine a little while afterwards.”

 'I guessed, and it was afterwards confirmed by witnesses, that during his week's stay at Baden his mind had been worked upon with variations on the theme of Polignac, Strafford, and Louis XVI.
 When he was silent I answered with the short remark, “Et après, sire.”
 “Après indeed: we shall all be dead,” answered the king.
 “Yes, then we shall be dead, but we must all die sooner or later, and can we perish more honourably?
 I fighting for my King's cause, and your Majesty sealing with your own blood your rights as King by the grace of God...
 Your Majesty is bound to fight, you cannot capitulate, you must, even at the risk of bodily danger, go forth to meet any attempt at coercion.”

 'As I continued to speak in this sense, the King grew more and more animated and began to assume the part of the the officer fighting for kingdom and fatherland.
 In presence of external and personal danger he possessed a rare and absolutely natural fearlessness, whether on the field of battle or in the face of attempts on his life his attitude in any external danger was elevating and inspiring...
 He felt as though he had been touched in his military honour and was in the position of an officer who has orders to hold a certain position to the death no matter whether he perishes in the task or not.
 This set him on a course of thought which was quite familiar to him and in a few minutes he was restored to the confidence which he had lost at Baden and even recovered his cheerfulness.
 To give up his life for King and fatherland was the duty of an officer, still more that of the King...
 As soon as he regarded his position from the point of view of military honour, it had no more terror for him than the command to defend what might prove a desperate position would have for any ordinary Prussian officer.
 This raised him above the anxiety about the criticism which public opinion, history, and his wife might pass on his political tactics....
 The King, who I found weary, depressed, and discouraged had, even before we arrived in Berlin, developed a cheerful, I might almost say joyous and combative disposition, which was plainly evident to the ministers and officials who received him on his arrival.'
 (Memoirs, p314ff).

 Steinberg says (p.182) that at Baden Wilhelm agreed to remove Bismarck but Gall says the opposite (p206) — that Wilhelm forbade discussion of the subject with the Grand Duke who wrote grumpy letters about it.
 Pflanze says (p182) discussions at Baden ignored the Prussia crisis but when the liberals' demand for the 1849 constitution was raised, Wilhelm shouted so loudly at his son-in-law he could be heard in the street.
 (How good are the sources on this story?!).
 EF implies it is wrong (p86).

 **10 October** Roon tried to get Wilhelm to agree a compromise: e.g let middle classes buy their children out of the third year, which would also give the government revenue and divide the opposition.
 Wilhelm rejected, urged by Manteuffel.
 He scribbled marginalia like 'ruin of the troops... death warrant of army'.
 Bismarck had stayed on the sidelines but (OP) Roon acted with his approval.
 He wrote to Bernstorff: 'For the infantry two years, with volunteers, would be satisfactory.
 But if the King insisted on ten years I would not refuse obedience in such matters.
 In my opinion there are more important questions than that of purchasing momentary peace with the present parliament by this concession.
 Peace with such people would not be lasting.
 As far as I'm concerned, therefore, no surrender.'

----

 He now had to look for other paths.
 He thought that a combination of renewing the Zollverein in 1865 and some sort of assembly based on it was Prussia's main chance, plus warning Austria to get out of Germany or else.